 6. Automate as much as possible

 Put simply: the more time your reps spend bogged down with manual admin tasks, the less time they have to land sales.
-Workflow automation tools are an essential productivity fix, simplifying tedious and error-prone tasks like data entry, switching between apps, and sending reports and follow-up communications.
+Outbound sales automation tools are an essential productivity fix, simplifying tedious and error-prone tasks like data entry, switching between apps, and sending reports and follow-up communications.

 7. Prepare a contingency plan